binocarlos/nightmare-tape/README.md

 You pass a function which will create the server and another to close it down.

+You MUST call tape.shutdown() as the last test otherwise phantom will hang.

 ```js
 var http = require('http')
 var concat = require('concat-stream')